IAmNini/project-3/README.md

  - `DisplayScore.js`

-After we get the player's score from `localStorage` we use a put method to add it to our user information in the backend.
+After we get the player's score from `localStorage`, we use a put method to add it to our user information in the backend.

 ```js
 class DisplayScore extends React.Component {